|

 Article III did not apply in the territories:

-government, can be deposited.
-They are incapable of receiving it.
+on the general government, can be deposited.
+They are incapable

-regulations, respecting the territory belonging to the United
+rules and regulations, respecting the territory belonging to the

 1 Pet., at 546.